stdmk/jtelebot/Readme.md

 /xml - xml validation and formatting

+/today - statistics on replies and reactions to messages

 ### Properties
 **telegramBotApiToken**
 You must specify the bot api token in the file properties.properties.